realm/realm-tasks/README.md

 1. Launch the "Realm Browser" app included in the package obtained above and click "Open Sync URL...".
 2. Paste the following into the Realm Browser's Sync Server URL field: `realm://127.0.0.1:9080/~/realmtasks`.
 3. Enter the same username and password as you used when running RealmTasks and click "Open".

+# Compatibility

+RealmTasks is designed to be cross platform, so versions for all platforms/languages should be able to sync with each other.
+There may be slight discrepancies in terms of functionality which will be listed here.

+- Authentication against Azure Active Directory is only supported in the Xamarin version.

 # Third Party Dependencies